jzahid/odoo-fleet_account/README.md

 # odoo-fleet_account
-Integrate Fleet management with accounting and analytical accounting This addon dpends on Fleet, Account, Account_analytic
+Link fleet management with accounting and analytical accounting This addon dpends on Fleet, Account, Account_analytic